Christmas in Naples: All About Presepe & Via San Gregorio Armeno

 The term presepe originates from the Italian word for crib or manger.
 Photo credit: Sailko

-Hidden symbolism and common figures in a nativity scene
+Hidden symbolism and common figures

 Although it can look random, the Neapolitan presepe bursts with symbolism.
-You’ll see baby Jesus and Virgin Mary, of course, but keep an eye out for the various merchants and townspeople that hold their own symbolism.
+You’ll see baby Jesus and Virgin Mary, of course!
+But keep an eye out for the various merchants and townspeople that hold their own symbolism.
 There are the hunters and fishermen that symbolize life and death, for example.
-There is also one type of merchant for each month—the butcher represents January, the baker represents June, and so on.
+There is also one type of merchant for each month, the butcher represents January, the baker represents June, and so on.

 Insider’s Tip: When you visit Via San Gregorio Armeno, don’t be afraid to speak with the shopkeepers about their figurines and the wealth of meanings they carry.
 Naples is full of superstitions and symbolism, and the presepi are no different!